Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

 2.  **Models Development:**

     *   **Random Forest:** Implemented for its robustness and ability to handle complex interactions.
-    *   **Gradient Boosting:** Used for handling large datasets and feature interactions efficiently.
+    *   **Gradient Boosting:** Used for efficiently handling large datasets and feature interactions.
     *   **XG Boosting:** Utilized for its speed and performance in handling sparse data.
 3.  **Evaluation:**